-Traveling in China on your own is, in short, safe.
-It is extremely rare for travelers to come into any problems with physical safety in China.
-Safety issues while traveling in China usually end up being petty thievery (for example, pick-pocketing) and trouble with travel sicknesses.
+It's extremely rare for travelers to come into any problems with physical safety in China.
+Safety issues while traveling in China usually end up being petty thievery, like pick-pocketing and maybe some issues with travel sickness.

 Using Appropriate Caution

-It should go without saying that all travelers should be appropriately careful.
-If you can learn a bit of Chinese before you go, or while you travel, it will probably be useful, especially if you get into a pinch.
+Regardless of China's safe reputation, travelers should still be appropriately careful, especially female travelers.
+If you can learn a bit of Chinese before you go, or while you travel, it will probably be useful if you get into a pinch.
 But otherwise, as long as you keep your personal belongings safe and you use general good sense, including being careful about water and food safety, you will have a successful and safe trip to China.

 Understanding the Woman's Place in Chinese Society

-The list of ills bequeathed upon China by Mao's legacy is long (and not the subject here).
-However, under Communist rule, women were lifted from a culturally subservient role into one of greater equity because they were needed in the workforce.
-With massive relocation during the Cultural Revolution when millions of city-dwellers were uprooted and sent to live agrarian lives, many young women found themselves suddenly alone, without their families to support them.
-The work units became the family and women found themselves with much more freedom (in certain respects) outside the confines of traditional family around them.
+Under China's Communist rule, women were lifted from a culturally subservient role into one of greater equity because they were needed in the workforce.
+With massive relocation during the Cultural Revolution, when millions of city-dwellers were uprooted and sent to live agrarian lives, many young women found themselves suddenly alone, without their families to support them.
+The work units became the family and women found themselves with much more freedom, in some respects, outside the confines of traditional family around them.

-Since China's economic opening-up, masses of internal migration have taken place with young people leaving the land and heading to coastal cities for better jobs and brighter futures.
-Many young women take off from home spending sometimes multiple days making a slow train or bus journey to their destination - alone.
-They might hook up with a cousin or someone from their hometown once they arrive, but many just make the journey with nothing more than a bag, a mobile phone, and a hope to land a decent factory job.
+Since China's economic opening-up, there has been massive internal migration with young people leaving the country and heading to coastal cities for better jobs and brighter futures.
+Many young women take off from home and spend multiple days alone making a slow train or bus journey to their destination.
+They might meet up with a family member or someone from their hometown once they arrive, but many just make the journey with nothing more than a bag, a mobile phone, and a hope to land a decent factory job.

 Women in China Today

-Therefore, as a lone woman traveler, you will find yourself traveling in a nation that, in the first place, has a cultural association with long travel; and secondly, culturally accepts women traveling on their own.
+As a solo female traveler in China, you will find yourself traveling in a nation that, in the first place, has a cultural association with long travel; and secondly, culturally accepts women traveling on their own.

 The Bottom Line for Solo Women Travelers

-Therefore, generally, you do not have to fear for your physical safety when traveling alone.
-It would even be very unusual for you to hear catcalls or whistles.
+Generally, you do not have to fear for your physical safety when traveling alone in China.
+It would even be pretty unusual for you to experience catcalling.

 Of course, you want to take precautions and be cognizant of your situation.
-Follow general health and safety advice.
-Be careful with your money and belongings.
-You will certainly come across some travel nuisances including pickpockets and air pollution.
-And it may take you a while to get used to fighting your way through lines.
-But these small troubles aside, women should find it quite safe to travel in China.
+Follow general health and safety advice and be careful with your money and belongings.
+You will certainly come across some travel nuisances, including pickpockets and air pollution, and it may take you a while to get used to fighting your way through lines, but these small troubles aside, women should find it quite safe to travel alone in China.